Tasmanian organic produce – Why?

 The same goes for blueberries.
 Each year we look forward to the blueberries from Jilly Grows, also near Cygnet.
 These blueberries have a lingering flavour profile that is very satisfying.
 Once again – this is a hallmark of carefully grown organic produce.

-We buy most of our vegetables from Provenance Growers, Rocky Top Farm, Felds Farm or Seven Springs Farm.
-We find that organic vegetables not only taste significantly better than conventionally farmed vegetables, but they are stronger and therefore last longer and in better condition.
+We buy most of our vegetables from Provenance Growers, Rocky Top Farm, Felds Farm, Elgaar Farm, Rise & Shine Farm, York Town Organics, Kindred Organics, KBeeW Honey, Tasman EcoVillage, Grown for Taste, Hobbit Hort, Tamar Valley Organics or Seven Springs Farm.
+We find that organic fruit, nuts and vegetables not only taste significantly better than conventionally farmed products, but they are stronger and therefore last longer and in better condition.

 And this leads us to the third reason why we choose organic produce over produce that has been sprayed.
 As more and more evidence emerges of the damage that systemic sprays do to human health we become more careful with what we eat.